New Preston, Connecticut: Postal addresses, municipalities, and nomenclature

 Although the village of New Preston and the New Preston CDP are entirely within the town of Washington, U.S. Postal Service addressing practices result in the name being applied to the Marble Dale section of Washington, and to portions of the adjacent town of Warren.
 While New Preston village once had its own post office, it is now served by a combined New Preston-Marble Dale post office, which is located in Marble Dale, and also serves the southern portion of Warren.
 Further confusing matters, there are three separate post offices in the town of Washington, each with a unique ZIP code: Washington (06793), Washington Depot (06794), and New Preston-Marble Dale (06777).

+Education

+It is in the Regional School District 12.

 Notable people

 Many high-profile New York City residents and expatriates maintain homes in New Preston.
 Current inhabitants of note include Graydon Carter, the editor of the magazine Vanity Fair, actress Christine Baranski, and bandleader Peter Duchin.
 Past notable residents include the fashion designer Bill Blass, comedian Joan Rivers, and theologian Horace Bushnell.

 Former US Congressman Frederick Whittlesey was born here.

+Psychiatrist and writer, M. Scott Peck lived here in 1979.